titomitto/immersetodo/lib/features/projects/README.md

-# Tasks feature
+# Projects Feature

-The tasks feature allows users to manage their to-do list by creating, reading, updating, and deleting tasks.
+The projects feature provides users with the ability to manage their projects by creating, reading, updating, and deleting projects.

 ## Architecture

-This feature follows the clean architecture, with the following layers:
+This feature follows the clean architecture, adopting the same structure as the tasks feature.
+It consists of the following layers:

-- `Domain`: Contains the business logic and use cases for managing tasks.
+- `Domain`: Contains the business logic and use cases for managing projects.
-- `Data`: Contains the repositories and data sources for fetching and persisting task data.
+- `Data`: Contains the repositories and data sources for fetching and persisting project data.
-- `Presentation`: Contains the UI components and the controller that manages the state of the UI.
+- `Presentation`: Contains the UI components and the controller responsible for managing the state of the UI.

 ## Domain Layer
-The domain layer is responsible for defining the business logic and use cases related to tasks.
+The domain layer handles the business logic and use cases related to projects.
 It includes the following classes:

 ### Entities
-- `Task`: an data class representing a task.
+- `Project`: A data class representing a project.

 ### Repositories
-- `TaskRepository`: an interface defining the repository contract for tasks.
+- `ProjectRepository`: An interface defining the repository contract for projects.

 ### Use cases
-- `GetTasks`: a use case that retrieves a list of tasks.
+- `GetProjects`: A use case that retrieves a list of projects.
-- `AddTask`: a use case that adds a new task.
+- `AddProject`: A use case that adds a new project.
-- `UpdateTask`: a use case that updates an existing task.
+- `UpdateProject`: A use case that updates an existing project.
-- `DeleteTask`: a use case that deletes an existing task.
+- `DeleteProject`: A use case that deletes an existing project.

 ## Data Layer
-The data layer is responsible for providing the source of the tasks data.
+The data layer provides the necessary data sources for managing project data.
 It includes the following classes:

-- `TasksLocalDataSource`: an interface defining the local data source contract for tasks.
+- `ProjectsRemoteDataSource`: An interface defining the remote data source contract for projects.
-- `TasksLocalDataSourceImpl`: an implementation of `TasksLocalDataSource` using Hive as the underlying data store.
+- `ProjectsRemoteDataSourceImpl`: An implementation of `ProjectsRemoteDataSource` using the AppWrite API as the underlying data store.

 ## Presentation Layer
-The presentation layer is responsible for handling the UI logic and user interactions related to tasks.
+The presentation layer handles the UI logic and user interactions related to projects.
 It includes the following classes:

 ### Controllers
-- `TasksController`: a controller that manages state of the tasks and exposes the tasks data to the UI.
+- `ProjectsController`: A controller responsible for managing the state of projects and exposing the project data to the UI.

 ### Screens
-- `TasksScreen`: a screen that displays the tasks UI.
+- `ProjectsScreen`: A screen that displays the projects UI.
-- `AddTaskScreen`: a screen that allows users to add a new task.
+- `AddProjectScreen`: A screen that allows users to add a new project.

 ## Dependencies
-The tasks feature depends on the following external libraries:
+The projects feature relies on the following external libraries:

-- `Riverpod`: a state management library used to manage the tasks state.
+- `Riverpod`: A state management library used to manage the project state.
-- `Hive`: a lightweight and fast key-value database used to store tasks data locally.
+- `AppWrite SDK`: A client library for interacting with the AppWrite backend services.

 ## Testing

-The tasks feature has the following tests:
+The projects feature includes the following tests:

 - Unit tests for the use cases in the domain layer.
 - Integration tests for the repositories and data sources in the data layer.

 ## Known Issues

-None at the moment.
+No known issues exist at the moment.